davidmaamoaix/BackgroundPy/README.md

 python -m backgroundpy MyScript /path/to/the/file/thingy/u/just/created.py
 ```

-The above script creates a folder named *MyScript* (replace with a name of your choice), in which there is a script named *MyScript* that runs the given function and then deletes everything inside that folder.
+The above script creates a folder named *MyScript* (replace with a name of your choice), in which there is a script named *MyScript* that runs the given file and then deletes everything inside that folder.
+Airdrop the entire folder to other people for them to run.

 Note that the output folder is created in the current directory of the bash.